-- MATLAB is the programming language and it is the part of commercial MATLAB software that is often employed in research and industry.
-It is the example of high-level scripting and also named as 4th generation language.
+- MATLAB is the programming language and part of commercial MATLAB software often employed in research and industry.
+It is an example of high-level scripting, also named 4th generation language.

-- Python is another high-level language and very similar to MATLAB: it is interpreted, has an interactive prompt, allows dynamic typing and provides automatic memory management (and comes with in-built complex numbers).
+- Python is another high-level language very similar to MATLAB: it is interpreted, has an interactive prompt, allows dynamic typing and automatic memory management (and comes with in-built complex numbers).

-- Matlab somewhat particular about the way that data must be read in and commands must be executed.
-This is a somewhat expected problem, as software that tends to be more open-code is less layperson-friendly.
-Therefore, while this is a downfall of directly working with Matlab.
+- Matlab requires specific data reading and command execution methods.
+This is a slightly expected problem, as software that tends to be more open-code is less layperson-friendly; therefore, this is a downfall of directly working with Matlab.

 - Python is easier to make ideas into a coding language.
-With this free program, it comes with libraries, lists, and dictionaries that will help the programmer achieve their ultimate goal in a well-organized way.
-It is used by working with a variety of modules, which allows it to start up very quickly.
+This free program comes with libraries, lists, and dictionaries that will help the programmer achieve their goal in a well-organized way.
+Working with various modules allows Python to start up quickly.